georgepsarakis/python-stackexchange-api/README.md

     stackoverflow_site_info.items[0]['total_answers']
 )

-# Get the first 3 pages of answers
+# Get the first 3 pages of answers - throttling is handled automatically
 for response in stack_overflow_request.using(Answers).pagesize(1)[1:4]:
     print response
 ```